smitesh-sutaria/edge-desktop-virtualization/docs/kubevirt-patch-qemu-sriov.md

     +security_driver = []
     ```

-## Build Kubevirt images and manifests
+1. Build the Kubevirt images from `kubevirt` top level directory

-1. Export the location of the docker registry and build tag (local docker registry in this case)

     ```sh
-    export DOCKER_PREFIX=localhost:5000
-    export DOCKER_TAG=mybuild
-    ```

-2. Build the Kubevirt images from `kubevirt` top level directory

-    ```sh
     make all
     make bazel-build-images
     ```

-3. Push the images to the local Docker registry
+1. Push the images to the local Docker registry

     ```sh
     make push